ketaki001/suitcase/README.md

 2. Run `ant` in the dependencies folder.
 3. From the root directory (with the pom.xml) run: `mvn clean package`

-A new folder, target, will be created with the resulting jar file.
+A new folder, target, will be created with the resulting jar file .

 By default, the pom.xml skips the tests.